gnuradio/libvolk.org/content/pages/about.md

 # History

-VOLK was introduced as a part of GNU Radio in late 2010.
-In 2015 it was released as an independent library to be useful to a wider audience.
+VOLK was introduced as a part of GNU Radio in late 2010 based on code released in the public domain.
+In 2015 it was released as an independent library for use by a wider audience.